nylon009/ReInjectPlugin/README.md

 after injected:
 ```
 public static void foobar(String test) {
-    InjectUtils.foobarBefore(test); // this is injected by asm
+    InjectUtils.foobarEnter(test); // this is injected by asm
     Log.d(TAG, "foobar");
-    InjectUtils.foobarAfter(test);  // this is injected by asm
+    InjectUtils.foobarExit(test);  // this is injected by asm
 }
 ```
 ## Inject for none-static method